Hungry for a local approach

 There could be, and I’m sure are, many reasons for this.
-But, Simon Potts, MD for Alchemist Restaurant Group put it to the Guardian, that chains simply ‘forget the principles that made them fantastic’.
+But, Simon Potts, MD for Alchemist Restaurant Group put it to the Guardian that chains simply ‘forget the principles that made them fantastic’.
 And what do local, independent restaurants do that is different?
-Well, it is best described with a short extract from the Faraway Tree website, a fantastic restaurant in east Bristol…
+Well, it is best described with a short extract from the birch website, a fantastic restaurant in south Bristol…

 It’s a local company, run by local people, using local material and local suppliers.
 Customers trust them, see them as one of their own, doing “good” for the local economy and environment, and are giving them the thumbs up.